fongc123/notes/Image Processing/Spatial Filtering.md

 This filter removes impulse noise, avoids excessive smoothing, and preserves the image edges.

-## Highpass Filters
+## High-pass Filters

-<span style = "color:lightblue">Highpass filters</span> can be used for **image sharpening**, where intensity transitions and fine details are highlighted.
+<span style = "color:lightblue">High-pass filters</span> can be used for **image sharpening**, where intensity transitions and fine details are highlighted.
 The filter **allows high frequencies and restricts low frequencies.**

-A highpass filter is achieved using <span style = "color:lightblue">differentiation</span>.
+A high-pass filter is achieved using <span style = "color:lightblue">differentiation</span>.

 > [!WARNING]
 > Differentiation is very sensitive to noise.
 It is important to blur the image first before performing differentiation.